Start9Labs/documentation/source/contributing/services/config.rst

 Config Rules
 ============

 This file defines the configuration rules, or the rule-set that defines dependencies between config variables.
+In practice, config rules are for auto-configuring self dependencies.
+Self dependencies are internal dependencies of a service, such as if the setting of one config variable informs the option of another setting.
+These "dependencies" are configured as rules.

 A rule is a boolean expression that we demand to be true.
 It is not true if the expression fails the rule parser.